| "Groundbreaking

 flowers in the spring or summer.
 We also added some purple fountain grass,

+which is a natural contrast to the reddish stones.
 Mr. Wisenhunt critiqued the project favorably, saying, "It has a

 good variety of textures and a diverse color palette."
 He particularly liked